 Step 3: Get ready to plug in the charger again.
 Watch the screen carefully, your home screen will pop up briefly.
 When you see it, plug your charger in right away.
 After this, your screen will go black.
 This means that your device has powered down.

-2Hard Reset iPad That Is Stuck in Boot Loop
+4 Hard Reset iPad That to Fix the Stuck in Boot Loop

 If the first option doesn't work, or your iPad is rebooting with a full battery, try this next fix.
 A hard reset will help with most iPad issues.
-This is also true when your iPad is stuck in boot loop.
+This is also true when your iPad boot loop.
 It is a very simple way to get your iPad working again.
 You won't have to lose any data and just follow the easy steps.

 For an iPad with a Home button: Simply hold down the Power (Top) button on your device.
 At the same time, press down the Home button.
 Hold both buttons down for at least thirty seconds then let your iPad restart.

 For an iPad without a Home button: First respectively press down and release the Volume Up button and Volume Down button, then hold the Power button until the Apple logo is visible.

 Generally speaking, if there are several softwares with old version running on the iPad device, then your iPad will possibly stuck in boot loop.
 Thus you should update your iPad software in time.
 Make sure your iPad has enough storage and connect the device with a stable WiFi environment.